ashizZz/ashizZz.github.io/_posts/2024-09-17-SocketFilters.md

 ***Example:*** an adversary may install a filter on **eth0** (the primary network interface) to monitor TCP traffic on a specific port (e.g. 9999), which they’ll later use to communicate with a reverse shell or to send commands.

-    // C code using libpcap to set a filter on port 9999 for reverse shell activation
     #include <pcap.h>
     #include <stdio.h>